wyne-ybanez/simple-laravel-e-commerce/README.md

 -   Allow for comments and reviews under products
 -   Develop admin profile editing functionality/feature
 -   WYSIWYG editor for products
+-   Mobile responsive styling
+-   Notifications for user actions in the backend

 ## Media